Raspberry Pi

 Check out more details about openHABian, the hassle-free openHAB setup.

 If you want or need to set up openHAB on a Raspberry Pi by yourself, please follow these recommendations.
-For the beginning, we recommend to download and install the latest Raspbian SD card image.
+For the beginning, we recommend to download (opens new window) and install (opens new window) the latest Raspbian SD card image.
 You may choose the "Lite" version.

 Attention: As of the November 2016 release, Raspbian has the SSH server disabled by default.
 You will have to enable it manually.
 For headless setup, SSH can be enabled by placing a file named "ssh", without any extension, onto the boot partition of the SD card.

-Connecting: Get your SD card and network cable plugged in and power up.
+Get your SD card and network cable plugged in and power up.
 Booting up takes up to 10 minutes.
 To connect with an SSH client (like Putty (opens new window)), you need to know the IP address or hostname of your device.
 A standard Raspbian setup should be reachable either by the hostname "raspberrypi" or though the local domain name "raspberrypi.local".
 If you are not able to connect, check your routers web frontend for newly connected devices.

 Connected via SSH, execute the Raspbian configuration menu by running

 - (Change the host name if you wish, e.g. "openhabpi")